MagdaN/chatter_bot/docs/api.md

 }
 ```

 ### 2) Conversation with Conclusion

-if the API replies with an reponse where the ```conclusion``` is set you have start a new conservation.
+if the API replies with an reponse where the `conclusion` is set you have start a new conversation.

 e.g. the API's response looks like that:
 ```